Non-Agency MBS

 Mortgage-Backed Securities issued by private entities (banks, financial institutions) rather than government-sponsored enterprises like Fannie Mae or Freddie Mac.

 Non-Agency Mortgage-Backed Securities (MBS), often called "private-label" MBS, are bond-like financial instruments backed by a pool of residential mortgages.
 The defining feature of Non-Agency MBS is that they are issued by private institutions—such as commercial banks, investment banks, or private conduits—rather than by Government-Sponsored Enterprises (GSEs) like Fannie Mae, Freddie Mac, or Ginnie Mae.
 Because they lack the backing of a government entity or GSE, Non-Agency MBS do not carry an implicit or explicit guarantee of principal and interest payment.
 If the homeowners in the underlying pool default on their mortgages, the bondholders may suffer losses.
 To attract investors despite this risk, Non-Agency MBS typically offer significantly higher yields (interest rates) than their Agency counterparts.
-These securities played a central role in the 2008 financial crisis, as many were backed by "subprime" mortgages with poor underwriting.
-Since then, the market has evolved with stricter regulations and higher quality standards, but they remain a credit-sensitive asset class distinct from the "rates" (interest rate risk only) market of Agency MBS.
+This makes them a "credit" product, meaning the primary risk is the borrower's ability to pay, rather than just the movement of interest rates.
+These securities played a central role in the 2008 financial crisis, as many were backed by "subprime" mortgages with poor underwriting and aggressive lending practices.
+Since then, the market has evolved significantly, with stricter regulations under the Dodd-Frank Act and higher quality standards (often referred to as RMBS 2.0).
+Today, they remain a vital but credit-sensitive asset class that allows private capital to flow into housing segments that fall outside the traditional government-sponsored programs.
+Investors use them to diversify portfolios and capture higher returns in exchange for taking on the risks of the private housing market.

 Key Takeaways